 There are several methods which can be used to measure grooves and punch marks against the updated specifications detailed above – most of which require specialized equipment.

 Full details of the procedure for measuring club face markings and determining their status against the post-2010 specifications can be found on The R&A’s and USGA’s websites.
-A summary can also be found in Supplementary Paper C.As noted, The R&A and USGA do not recommend adoption of the Term of Competition referenced in Note 2 unless the competition involves professional-level players and/or players at the highest levels of amateur golf.
+A summary can also be found in Supplementary Paper C.As noted, The R&A and USGA do not recommend adoption of the Model Local Rule referenced in Note 2 unless the competition involves professional-level players and/or players at the highest levels of amateur golf.
 In order to assist players and officials to determine whether a player’s clubs meet the condition, The R&A and USGA have compiled an informational database of irons, wedges, fairway woods and hybrids that have been submitted to either organization and evaluated for conformance to the updated specifications.
 This information is available on The R&A’s and USGA’s websites, respectively.

 Notably, clubs where the face markings have been purposely altered, for example, by re-grooving must conform to the 2010 groove and punch mark specifications.
 However, clubs which have only been refurbished back to their original state (perhaps by light sandblasting) may still benefit from the of grace given to pre-2010 models.